 Child Self-Regulation in Interaction Scale

 The first author developed the Child Self-Regulation in Interaction Scale (CSIS) to assess preschoolers’ self-regulation performance in child-adult interactions.
 When completing the questionnaire, a parent or teacher must rate the extent to which a child has engaged in certain self-regulatory behaviors when following instructions, answering questions, or completing tasks over the past three months.
 The CSIS has 18 items, each rated on a 5-point Likert scale ranging from 1 (never) to 5 (always).
 Based on the multidimensional framework of executive function, the initial version of CSIS consisted of three theoretical dimensions (i.e., inhibitory control, working memory, and cognitive flexibility), each comprising 6 items.
 Items within the inhibitory control subscale aim to capture observable actions associated with the suppression of impulsive responses and the adoption of more adaptive behaviors when communicating with adults or following instructions (e.g., "Can't patiently listen to you finish").
 Items related to the working memory subscale focus on observable actions associated with remembering and following adults' directions or instructions (e.g., "Tell him/her to do two things but they only remember one of them").
-Finally, items corresponding to the cognitive flexibility subscale focus on observable behaviors related to shifting attention or mind-sets in different situations while ignoring distractions to achieve goals (e.g., "Makes mistakes when your requirements or instructions change").
+Finally, items corresponding to the cognitive flexibility subscale focus on observable behaviors related to shifting attention or mindsets in different situations while ignoring distractions to achieve goals (e.g., "Makes mistakes when your requirements or instructions change").
 Based on the theoretical framework of the CSIS, the total scores represent the overall level of behavioral self-regulation.
 Higher scores on the items indicate lower levels of behavioral self-regulation in children.

 Child-parent Relationship Scale

 The Child-Parent Relationship Scale (CPRS; Pianta, 1992) was employed to assess the child-parent relationship at T1.
 The scale consists of 26 items rated on a 5-point scale to measure a parent’s perception of his/her relationships with their child.
-This scale can be organized into two subscales of Closeness and Conflict.
+This scale can be organized into two subscales Closeness and Conflict.
 A higher score on the Closeness subscale indicates a close child-parent relationship, whereas a higher score on the Conflict subscale indicates a conflicted relationship between the child and their parent.
 The psychometric properties of the scale have been established in a Chinese context, with a reported Cronbach's α of 0.75 and 0.77 for Closeness and Conflict, respectively (Zhang & Nurmi, 2012).
 In this study, Cronbach's α for Closeness and Conflict subscales were 0.89 and 0.87, respectively.

 Child Self-regulation Questionnaire